randombenj/lin-os/README.md

 make -j$(nproc)
 ```

-Then we build and run the *linµos* system:
+Then we build and run the *xn-μ3q* system:

 ```
 KERNEL=../linux/kernel make run